nickhendo/tweet-thief/README.md

 # Tweet Thief
-For all your Twitter monitoring needs
+For all your Twitter monitoring needs.
+This repo leverages nitter.net, a lightweight JS-free alternative to Twitter, which is easily scrapable.

 ## Installation
 ```